Laurens-R/SyncToyNext/README.md

 - Check the logs for any error messages or clues.
 - For Windows service issues, use the Event Viewer to check for application errors.
 - For Linux, check the status with `systemctl status synctoynext` and view logs with `journalctl -u synctoynext`.
-- For macOS, check the specified log files or use `log show --predicate 'process == "SyncToyNext.Client"' --info` to view logs.
+- For macOS, check the specified log files or use `log show --predicate 'process == "Stn.Cli"' --info` to view logs.